KenanJones/everyday-things/README.md

 ## Versions
 The following are the versioning changelogs.

+### Version 0.2.2
+Fixes this file.
+No code changes

+### Version 0.2.1
+Failed attempt to fix this file

 ### Version 0.2.0
 Today in lab we added two interfaces, `Pourable` and `Fillable`.
 Using the *Interface Segregation Principle* we determined we only needed method per interface, `public void pour()` and `public void fill()`, respectively.
 This version implements those two methods and demonstrates them in the application driver.